YaoyiW27/Blog/content/tech/CS61B.md

 }
 ```
 ### Exceptions
-Lastly, let’s look at how we can throw exceptions in Java compared to Python with previous example.
+Lastly, let's look at how we can throw exceptions in Java compared to Python with previous example.
 **python:**
 ```python
 def minIndex(numbers):